Protests against Donald Trump: Second presidency

-Domestic
+People's March

+On January 18, 2025, the People's March protests were held in Washington, D.C. in response to Trump's second inauguration, which was two days later.
+The protest was attended by an estimated 50,000 people in Washington D.C., and other rallies were held throughout other cities in the United States.
+Internationally, protests were also held in response to Trump's inauguration, including in Canada, the United Kingdom, and in France.

+Day Without Immigrants 2025

 The Day Without Immigrants was held across cities in the U.S. in February 2025.
 In Los Angeles protesters marched through U.S. 101, temporarily blocking traffic.
 The protesters carried banners with slogans such as "Nobody is illegal" and other pro-immigration slogans.
 They also carried American and Mexican flags.
 Between the two protests there were around 1,600 people.
 On February 5, 2025, thousands of protesters gathered at state capitols for the American Opposition and 50501 protests to protest the policies and actions of the second Donald Trump administration, in the United States.
 Coalitions and pro-federal worker groups called for resistance and protest of actions taken by Trump through executive order and Elon Musk through extra-governmental maneuvers.

+Policy

 On February 22, 2025, hundreds of protesters marched in West Hollywood, California, to demonstrate against policies of the Trump administration and Elon Musk's leadership of the so-called Department of Government Efficiency (DOGE).
 The protest, organized by Democracy Action Network (DAN) in coalition with Indivisible and the 50501 Movement, began at West Hollywood Park and proceeded along Santa Monica Boulevard to the Sal Guarriello Veterans' Memorial.
 Protesters expressed concerns about executive orders, federal spending cuts, and deregulation.
 The demonstration coincided with preparations for the annual Elton John AIDS Foundation Academy Awards Viewing Party.

-Protests against job cuts and reduced environmental regulation have also taken place in national parks, with more than a hundred events held on 1 March 2025.
+Protests against job cuts and reduced environmental regulation have also taken place in national parks, with more than a hundred events held on March 1, 2025.
 Many of these featured upside-down American flags as a distress signal, a symbol popularised by a flag hanging in Yosemite park a week earlier.
 The concert Love Is Love was held at the Kennedy Center in June 2025 to commemorate Pride Month and protest the president's changes to the organization.
 The Fight the Trump Takeover protest was held in August 2025.

+Hands Off protests

+On April 5, 2025, what was then the largest nationwide protest of the second Trump administration took place under the banner "Hands Off."
+Organized by Move On, in coordination with partners including Indivisible, Women's March, Public Citizen and the new grassroots group 50501, the protests demonstrated opposition to the administration's policies ranging from the then just-announced world-wide tariffs to government cuts being made by the Department of Government Efficiency.
+Marches and rallies took place in more than 1,300 locations, including in all 50 US states.
+Organizers estimated the total attendance to be over 3 million.